tesseract-ocr/test/langtests/README.md

 awk '$3 != 100 {print $0}'  results.txt  newresults.txt

-If you only want the last sections where things are broken down by word, you can add a sed commend, like this:
+If you only want the last sections where things are broken down by word, you can add a sed command, like this:

 ocrevalutf8 wordacc ground.txt ocr.txt | sed '/^   Count   Missed %Right   $/,$
 !d' | awk '$3 != 100 {print $0}'  results.txt